gchure/phd/docs/src/chapter_09/section_02_electrophysiology.md

 &nbsp;&nbsp;&nbsp;&nbsp;We observe complete maturation of the protein within 20 minutes after translation of the sfGFP gene was ceased.
-While the growth rate in LB + 500mM NaCl varies depending on the expression of MscL-sfGFP, we typically observe doubling times between 30 and 40 minutes, as indicated by a orange stripe in @Fig:maturation_time (A).
+While the growth rate in LB + 500mM NaCl varies depending on the expression of MscL-sfGFP, we typically observe doubling times between 30 and 40 minutes, as indicated by an orange stripe in @Fig:maturation_time (A).
 To examine the ``best case” scenario for cell growth in this medium, we measured the growth rate of the same *E. coli* strain used to measure the fluorophore maturation time